The Wynne Centre for Boys’ Health and Wellbeing

 - Relationships and emotional processes affect how and why we learn (Elias et al 1997)

 We aim to introduce our young men to information, followed by wisdom to expand their paradigm or mission statements and introduce them to a life that includes a proactive and preventative approach to good health, holistic wellbeing, joy, and fulfilment.

-The boys’ knowledge and skills will continue to be developed through the Personal and Spiritual Development program (PSD).
-Religious education is also an important aspect of the PSD program, with students introduced to the main features of different world religions and the opportunity to examine their personal values and also the Schools.
+The boys’ knowledge and skills will continue to be developed through the Health and Wellbeing program (HWB).
+Religious education is also an important aspect of the HWB program, with students introduced to the main features of different world religions and the opportunity to examine their personal values and also the Schools.

 The Wynne Centre for Boys’ Health and Wellbeing will view each boy/young man across the School from the holistic perspective – their physical, mental, emotional, spiritual health and well-being.
 This also includes a conscious awareness component.